 What To Expect

-Post-treatment, the patient’s skin will be extremely light sensitive for the next 48 hours while the medication is metabolized.
-Patients must keep the treated area protected during the 48 hour period and should avoid the outdoors as much as possible.
+Post-treatment, the patient’s skin will be extremely light-sensitive for 48 hours while the medication is metabolized.
+Patients must keep the treated area protected during this period and should avoid the outdoors as much as possible.
 A thick and high SPF sunblock with zinc is best if patients need to be outdoors.
-Peeling and redness are likely to occur for a week to two weeks after the treatment.
+Peeling and redness are likely to occur for one to two weeks after the treatment.

 Complications

 In most cases, there are no complications or serious side effects.
-The most common complaint that patients have after a PDT treatment is the redness and peeling that occurs.
-In the event that a severe reaction occurs, it is likely because the patient had a larger number of pre-cancer spots where the drug was absorbed more than usual.
-If a patient is experiencing a reaction that is outside of these conditions, contact us as soon as possible to discuss.
+The most common complaint that patients have after a PDT treatment is redness and peeling.
+If a severe reaction occurs, it is likely because the patient had a larger number of pre-cancer spots where the drug was absorbed more than usual.
+If a patient is experiencing a reaction outside of these conditions, contact us as soon as possible to discuss.

 Photodynamic Therapy is a highly effective treatment that K2 Dermatology Clinic is proud to offer Boulder residents.
 Contact our clinic today to schedule a consultation.